RohitV5/ReactTestingLib-Jest/README.md

 Always try to use GetByRole to capture html elements.
 If that does not work the go for other query methods.

+Note: For input type number the role is spinbutton.

 [getByLabelText]
 If you want to get label with having a specific test.